OctopusDeploy/blog/blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md

 > Pipes provide a simple way to configure a pipeline.
 They are especially powerful when you want to work with third-party tools.
 Just paste the pipe into the YAML file, supply a few key pieces of information, and the rest is done for you.
 You can add as many pipes as you like to your steps, so the possibilities are endless!

 Pipes build on the core concept of Pipelines, containers.
-A Pipe makes use of a script that lives inside of a [Docker](https://www.docker.com/) container, and it typically has the commands you'd write in your pipeline YAML file before you used a Pipe.
+A Pipe makes use of a script that lives inside of a [Docker](https://www.docker.com/) container, and it typically has the commands you’d write in your pipeline YAML file before you used a Pipe.

 ## Example Pipe usage